 Would you share this article with a friend, co-worker, or family member?

-© Melanie Redd and Ministry of Hope, 2017.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner are strictly prohibited.
-Additionally, excerpts and links may be used, provided that full and clear credit is given to Melanie Redd and Ministry of Hope with appropriate and specific direction to the original content.
+© Melanie Redd and Ministry of Hope, 2018.
+Also, unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner are strictly prohibited.
+Further, excerpts and links may be used, provided that full and clear credit is given to Melanie Redd and Ministry of Hope with appropriate and specific direction to the original content.